ANTLab-polimi/Customer-Edge-Switch/p4/README.md

+#INFORMATIONS ABOUT P4 PROGRAMMING
-This README describe the structure of a p4 program and how it works.
+This README describe the structure of a p4 program and how it works (with reference to the p4 part in the project).

 I'm using this page to structure this readme and the documentation of the p4 comunity:
 + https://opennetworking.org/news-and-events/blog/getting-started-with-p4/